 These farmlands between Parma and Bologna produce some of Italy’s most prized culinary traditional foods which include Parmigiano-Reggiano cheese and Prosciutto di Parma.

-Each town we visit, the first thing we do is go to the Tourist Information or “i” spot where we can pick up a local map.
+In each town we visit, the first thing we do is go to the Tourist Information or “i” spot where we can pick up a local map.
 We have a ritual of getting the town’s map and then sitting with a cappuccino (as it’s always in the morning) and pondering the day’s events.
 We also look up a few days in advance, the main attractions we want to see in each town we are visiting.

 Iconic Italian Cars